-You should carefully read the guidance for students on the Consideration of mitigating circumstances by examiners and the student impact statement guidance.
+You should carefully read the guidance for students on the Consideration of mitigating circumstances by examiners.
 The most important part of your MCE is the statement you provide.
-Students are encouraged to use the student impact statement proforma.

 The examiners will consider the statement of mitigating circumstances and any supporting documentation very carefully during the Exam Board meeting.
 You will be able to view the outcome of your MCE via the results screen in Student Self Service when your year outcome has been released (in September of your final year).